 Prince Albert National Park is located 450 km north of Regina and covers one million acres of land and encompasses 1500 lakes and streams.
 This year-round destination offers hiking, boating, swimming, and golf in the summer, and in the winter you can cross country ski, ice skate, and snowshoe.
 The northern section of the park is home to moose, wolves, and caribou while white elk, deer, and badgers inhabit the southern part of the park.
 There is even a herd of bison that roam the southwestern corner of the park feeding off of the fescue grass in this area.
 Beaver Glen and Red Deer campgrounds are close to the city of Waskesui, have full hookups for your rental RV, and are clean and well kept.

-Wapusk National park is located 1400 kilometres north of Winnipeg and is only accessible by plane or VIA Rail train, so it is not a trip you will take in your RV rental but this astonishing park is still worth mentioning.
-This park lies at the transition from boreal forest to the arctic tundra and protects one of the worlds largest polar bear maternity denning areas.
-Along with polar bears be on the watch for arctic foxes, arctic hares, wolves, caribou and wolverines.
+Wapusk National Park is located 1400 kilometres north of Winnipeg and is only accessible by plane or VIA Rail train.
+It is not a trip you will take in your RV rental but this astonishing park is still worth mentioning.
+This park lies at the transition from boreal forest to the arctic tundra.
+This park protects one of the world’s largest polar bear maternity denning areas.
+Along with polar bears be on the watch for arctic foxes, arctic hares, wolves, caribou, and wolverines.

 Rent an RV for a few days or a few weeks and spend some time in the great outdoors of the Canadian Prairies National Parks.